 Teri has served for the last three years, in the role of Executive Director and now as a board member.
 She brings over 20 years of experience in retail executive management to our team.
-She recently left the corporate world to lead Pharaoh’s Daughters full time.
-She also serves on the board of Both Hands Foundation, as an Orphan Sunday coordinator, for Hope 1:17 orphan ministry at her church and with Operation Christmas Child.
-God broke Teri’s heart for the orphan during the adoption journey to Russia for her son Maxim.
+She also serves as an Orphan Sunday coordinator, for Hope 1:17 orphan ministry at her church and with Operation Christmas Child.
+God broke Teri’s heart for the orphan during the adoption journey to Russia for her son.
 She is now committed to God’s calling on her life to ensure all children’s voices are heard and all families are equipped to provide loving homes to God’s children.
 Teri is a native of Texas and now makes her home with her husband Ryan, and children Maxim and Mia, in Tennessee.

 Jodi Jackson Tucker

 Jodi is our board President.
 She loves being a wife to Jerry and mom to her large family of world-changers.
 In 2009, during a season of great brokenness, God revealed to her the idea for Pharaoh’s Daughters after she heard Exodus 2 preached by Sarah Sebyala.
 It was then that the dream was born to unite the women who love and serve the orphan.
 Since then she has quit her corporate job and now works full-time as the International Director of Orphan Sunday for the Christian Alliance for Orphans (CAFO).
 She is author of the book “Fasten Your Sweet Belt: 10 Things You Need to Know About Older Child Adoption.”